 Things to consider/questions to ask

 It is important not to place too much emphasis on a schools Ofsted report however they are useful to gain further insight into a school and how they were performing at a given point in time.
-While I would always look at a schools Ofsted report there are many other factors to consider when deciding what school may or may not be best for your chid and always bear in mind that many things can happen or change from one year to the next (eg. a change in head teacher).
-Please also remember that the focus of Ofsted reports have changed from 2019 so make a note of when the schools last ofsted report was submitted.
+While I would always look at a schools Ofsted report there are many other factors to consider when deciding what school may or may not be best for your child and always bear in mind that many things can happen or change from one year to the next (eg. a change in headteacher).
+Please also remember that the focus of Ofsted reports have changed from 2019 so make a note of when the schools last Ofsted report was submitted.
 The School Run gives a very good account of what to look for when reading a schools Ofsted report.

 Below are some questions you may want to ask and also things to consider during your school visit

 - What are the class sizes?